 Because a relatively small amount of shading can significantly reduce array output, any conditions that contribute to increased shading of PV arrays should be evaluated during routine maintenance.
-Trees and vegetation present ongoing shading concerns, and may require trimming and maintenance to prevent excessive array shading.
+Trees and vegetation present ongoing shading concerns, and may require trimming and maintenance.
 Ground-mounted PV arrays may also be susceptible to shading from shrubs or long grass near the array.
 Where visual observations cannot determine the extent of shading problems, a solar shading evaluation tool can be used.